How to Stop Feeling Guilty About Breaking up With Your Boyfriend or Girlfriend

 Instead of getting more depressed, use this as motivation to stop feeling guilty about breaking up.
 Look at how your ex has moved on and see it as a sign that he or she is now happier than before.

-You were not the only one who was expected to make all the sacrifices to appease your partner.
-Even you have your own likes, dislikes, preferences and needs that your ex was supposed to fulfill.
+You were not the only one who was expected to make sacrifices to appease your partner.
+You have your own likes, dislikes, preferences, and needs that your ex was supposed to fulfill.
 Obviously something went wrong in your relationship—something that couldn't be fixed.
 It was your ex's responsibility to do whatever it took to fix the problems as much as it was yours, so stop blaming yourself.

-Think off all the sacrifices you made, which were unnoticed and unappreciated by your ex.
+Think of all the sacrifices you made that went unnoticed and were not appreciated by your ex.
 Use this to convince yourself that you made the right decision.
-After all, if your ex was too blind to see the sacrifices you made just to keep him or her happy, obviously you deserved much better.
+After all, if your ex was too blind to see the sacrifices you made just to keep him or her happy, obviously you deserve much better.

 Feeling guilty about hurting someone's feelings or breaking someone's heart is a natural human reaction.
 This sense of guilt may be unavoidable even if you are completely right in doing so.
 Don't get frustrated and don't put yourself down by succumbing to the guilt.

 Understand and acknowledge your feeling of guilt as a natural human reaction.
 Rise above this murky feeling by being aware that this guilt is impossible to dodge and you must actively move on by looking at the brighter side of whatever happened in the past.

 This article is accurate and true to the best of the author’s knowledge.
 Content is for informational or entertainment purposes only and does not substitute for personal counsel or professional advice in business, financial, legal, or technical matters.